thusvill/LiveWallpaperMacOS/README.md

 # Live Wallpaper for MacOS

-This is a open-source live wallpaper applicationn for mac os.
+This is a open-source live wallpaper applicationn for MacOS 15+

 Currently it doesn't have a Good looking UI, but it gets the work done 🙂